YuChaoGithub/Knights-Rubbish/build_log.md

 * Recorded all heroes' combos and uploaded them on Youtube.
 * Wrote lores and set up the project page on my blog.
 * Updated readme.
+* Playtested 2P with my brother.
+Still tons of bug...sigh.
+* Decreased the multiplier of enemies health to 0.6 from 1.0 (times the player count).
+* Removed all the "to be continued text".
+* Fixed the bug that Ranawato teleports to the other side of amazlet.
+* Audio are now muted when pausing.
+* Bug fix: Darkearspider no longer climbs higher than its original position when being damaged.
+* Adjusted ghost health: Keshia from 500 to 550.
+Bro SS from 550 to 650.
+* Adjusted size multipliers: Shrinking (Attack: from 0.75 to 0.9, Damage Taken: from 1.2 to 1.1, Self Knockback: from 1.5 to 1.25, Enemy Knockback: from 0.5 to 0.75).
+* Made Amazlet and Latortrans' touch damage a cycle so that players couldn't stand right on them and attack.
+* Ghost Heroes will no longer block enemies attacks.
 Comment: Video editting is so tiring, time-consuming yet fun.

+[Next]
+* All triggers should check only x or y.
+* Change all enemies to activate-based.
+* Rebalance heroes' skills damage.
+(Nerf: Plato's BS.
+Othox's HS, BS.
+BroSS's Ult.
+Sug's BS.
+Buff: Keshia's Ult.
+Othox's BA.)

 [Goals]
 * Nov 11: Make gifs of characters' attacks & skills, post it on the project site (inculding unreleased heroes).
 Level walk through (2P), record the gameplay!
+* Nov 12: Bug fix.
-* Nov 12: Save and import key config from the user's files.
+* Nov 13: Save and import key config from the user's files.
+* Nov 15: Mac & Windows build (ver 0.1).
-* Nov 15: Preview video.
+* Nov 16: Preview video.
+* Nov 17: Itch.io page.
-* Nov 16: Introducation article.
+* Nov 21: Introducation article.
-* Dec 30: Steam store ready to go.
+* Dec 31: Steam store ready to go.

 To Do List:
 **Alpha Version [Ver 0.1] Publishing**